CYarros10/gcp-hive-external-table-file-optimizer/README.md

 # gcp-hive-external-table-file-optimizer

-Proof-of-concept to showcase impact of file size on Hive external tables and query speeds
+Proof-of-concept to showcase impact of file count, file size, and file type on Hive external tables and query speeds

 ----